leamas/ddupdate/README.md

 Configuration
 -------------

-This is the fast track.
-This track assumes that you are using a native package and mainstream address options.
+This is the fast track assuming that you are using a native package and mainstream address options.
 If running into troubles, see the manual steps described in CONFIGURATION.md.

-Start with running *ddupdate --list-services*.
-Pick a supported service and check it using *ddupdate --help <service>*.
+Start with running ```ddupdate --list-services```.
+Pick a supported service and check it using ```ddupdate --help <service>```.

 At this point you need to register with the relevant website.
 The usual steps are to first create an account and then, using the account, create a host.
 The process should end up with a hostname, a user and a secret password (some sites just uses an API key).

-Then start the configuration script *ddupdate-config*.
+Then start the configuration script ```ddupdate-config```.
 The script guides you through the configuration and updates several files, notably */etc/ddupdate.conf* and *~ddupdate/.netrc*.